rimblas/jtlitem/README.md

 * The `_JTL` column datatype does not match required column size.
 Columns need to be as large as the desired size times the languages plus the JSON overhead.
 Use a size `{Required Size} x {# of Languages} + offset`
 * Column sizes need to be enforced via APEX Maximum Length field and in the `_VL` views as part of the `JSON_TABLE`.
 * Plugin does not perform size validations or validate the correct JSON structure is in place.
-* There seems to be an issue in 12.1 and 12.2 when using more than one JSON column.
+* There seems to be an issue in 12.1 and 12.2 when using when joining than one JSON column on a table.
 See this [livesql script](https://livesql.oracle.com/apex/livesql/s/dwifcd7pqq1eg64z0jkblyin6) for a test case.
-Perhaps I'm doing something wrong, or you have a suggestion.
-If so, please don't hesitate to raise it as an [Issue](https://github.com/rimblas/jtlitem/issues).
+However, Patch# 24460392 seems to have fixed this issue.
+* You found something?
+Please report an [Issue](https://github.com/rimblas/jtlitem/issues).

 ## Pending
 * Need to implement `TEXTAREA`, currently all translated items are input boxes.